mingaDaddy/virtualidentity/README.md

-# virtualidentity
-Repositories for my work in Virtual Identity AG
+# Repositories for my work in Virtual Identity AG
+## Adobe Analytics API
+### Next Page Flow
+Get information of next page flow, given a set of pages to analyse.